neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/howto/data_analysis/ffmpeg.md

 -pix_fmt yuv420p \
 -preset superfast \
 -crf 23 \
--vstats \ # dump video coding stats to vstats_HHMMSS.log file -fps_mode passthrough \ # to pass timestamps unchanged, relevant if variable frame rate output_video.mp4
+-vstats \ # optional: to dump video coding stats to vstats_HHMMSS.log file -fps_mode passthrough \ # optional: to pass timestamps unchanged, without frame duplication or dropping output_video.mp4
 ```

-- `-y` : overwrite without asking
+- `-y` : overwrite an existing file with the same name without asking.
+Use with caution.
 - `-c`: codec (encoder if applied to input or decoder if applied to output)
-- `-c:v _nameofcodec_` --> specified the codec applied to the video (v) stream.
-If you use `copy` as name, the stream is not re-encoded
+- `-c:v <name-ofocodec>`: specifies the codec applied to the video (`v`) stream.
+If you pass ``-c:v copy`, the stream is not re-encoded
 	- alternatively `-vcodec`
 - `-pix_fmt`: this is mostly for videos to play [in Quicktime and most others](https://trac.ffmpeg.org/wiki/Encode/H.264#Encodingfordumbplayers).
 These players only support the YUV planar color space with 4:2:0 chroma subsampling for H.264 video.
 - `-preset`